juxhouse/bela-resources/GettingStarted.md

 <img src="assets/tutorial-image6.gif" style="width:6.26772in;height:3.52778in" />

-## Dependencies in the detail pane
+## Dependencies in the detail

-Click on a dependency to get more information about it on the detail pane.
+Click on a dependency to get more information about it on the detail .

 <img src="assets/tutorial-image1.gif" style="width:6.26772in;height:3.52778in" />